-As mentioned at the outset, it is difficult to know how to evaluate the reign of Justinian: on the one hand, this period can be seen as the great flowering of the culture and political power of early Byzantine civilization; on the other it can be viewed as an age of tyranny and fiscal excess that sowed the seeds for collapse in the decades to come.
+Alice Mary Talbot, ed., Holy Women of Byzantium: Ten Saints' Lives in English Translation.
+Washington, DC, 1996. be viewed as an age of tyranny and fiscal excess that laid the seeds for collapse in the decades to come.
 Probably these are just two sides of the same issue.
-The age of Justinian was, in many ways, the fulfillment of the religious, political, and cultural trends that had begun in the age of Constantine, 200 years earlier.
-The emperor was supremely confident in his relationship to God and in his God-given right to rule the world.
+The age of Justinian was, in many ways, the fulfillment of the religious, political, and cultural trends that began in the age of Constantine, 200 years earlier.
+The emperor was supremely confident in his relationship to God and his God-given right to rule the world.
 Many of his predecessors had felt the same way, but Justinian had the talent and the (hyperactive?) personality to attempt to put the political theories of Byzantium into effect.
 He was undoubtedly intelligent and single-minded in his desire to defeat his enemies and accomplish his goals.
 In some of these accomplishments he was brilliantly successful, at least in the short run, and the degree of cultural activity in his time is remarkable by any standard.

 The emperor, as we have seen, was the son of a peasant and the nephew of his (possibly illiterate) predecessor.
 Yet he clearly understood the complex theological and philosophical questions of his day, and he took an active role in them, not only as a law-giver and persecutor, but also as the author of theological treatises.
 The churches and other buildings constructed under his reign, and to a large degree at his command, are clear testimony of the level of cultural activity.
 Art in general, poetry, law, and historical studies obviously flourished, and the emperor took a direct interest in such matters.
-The art of the period is of the highest quality, and it is marked by a conscious blending of the classicizing tradition with the more linear, non-realistic style that had emerged alongside it.
+The art of the period is of the highest quality, and it is marked by a conscious blending of the classicizing tradition with the more linear, non-realistic tradition that had emerged alongside it.
 In some art forms, such as ivory carving, a realistic, classicizing tradition dominated, but in others, such as painting and sculpture, the figures are less realistic and emphasize more the traditions that had developed in the third and fourth centuries.
-Overall, however, we can see the art and architecture of the period as a blending of the traditions that had existed, side by side, from the third century onward.
+Overall, however, we can see the art and architecture of the period as a blending of the traditions of figural representation that had existed, side by side, from the third century onward.

-Among the leading poets of the age was Romanos the Melodist (d. after 555).
-He was a Syrian (perhaps of Jewish background) who came to Constantinople in the reign of Anastasios I and wrote ecclesiastical hymns in great numbers some 1,000 according to Byzantine tradition.
+Among the leading poets of the age was Romanos the Melodist (died after 555).
+He was a Syrian (perhaps of Jewish background) who came to Constantinople in the reign of Anastasios I and wrote ecclesiastical hymns in great numbers - some 1,000 according to Byzantine tradition.
 He was only the most famous of many poets who wrote hymns as kontakia, complex verse sermons in a meter that used stressed rather than ancient accents, normally telling Biblical stories or celebrating individual church feasts.
 His poetry is dramatic and psychological in manner, involving the worshiper in the emotions that might have been experienced by Biblical figures.
 Over 80 of Romanos' poems survive, but, unlike some of his less famous colleagues, his works were not incorporated in the liturgy.
 Only the "Akathistos Hymn," arguably the most famous of all Byzantine hymns, found its way into the Byzantine liturgy - and it is not at all certain that this was a composition by Romanos.
 The literary evidence, however, suggests that this magnificent poem was written in the sixth century (even though the manuscript tradition assigns it to the seventh or eighth century).
-This poem, which is still used in the Orthodox liturgy for the Annunciation (March 25) and throughout Lent, consists of 24 stanzas, each beginning with a successive letter of the Greek alphabet.
-The first 12 are salutations to the Virgin that retell the Biblical story of the Incarnation; the second 12 are meditations on the mysteries of that event.
-The whole creates a wonderfully subtle set of interrelated images that conveys much of the spirituality of the Byzantine world.
+This poem, which is still used in the Orthodox liturgy for the